North West Cambridgeshire: 2010–2024

 Following their review of parliamentary representation in Cambridgeshire in 2005, the Boundary Commission for England made minor alterations to the existing constituencies to deal with population changes, including a small further gain from Huntingdon.
 There were also marginal changes to take account of the redistribution of City of Peterborough wards.
 These changes increased the electorate from 69,082 to 73,648.
 On the enumeration date of 17 February 2000, the electoral quota for England was 69,934 voters per constituency.

 Current

-Further to the 2023 Periodic Review of Westminster constituencies, the constituency, previously the highest populated in the United Kingdom, was downsized.
+Further to the 2023 review of Westminster constituencies, the constituency, previously the highest populated in the United Kingdom, was downsized.
 This was also due to population growth in the middle and south of Cambridgeshire, necessitating the creation of the new St Neots and Mid Cambridgeshire seat, with the Huntingdon constituency absorbing many of Huntingdonshire District Council wards.

-From the 2024 United Kingdom general election, the constituency is composed of the following wards (as they existed on 1 December 2020):
+From the 2024 general election, the constituency is composed of the following wards (as they existed on 1 December 2020):